Campsite Maintainer Information

 Upcoming Campsite Work Trips

-This summer we're building new privies at Chairback Gap and Cloud Pond, and need your help!
-On July 27-28 we'll do the site prep at the Chairback Gap campsite.
-This will involve felling some trees and digging to get a flat surface.
-Access involves about 3 miles of hiking with ~1,000 feet of elevation gain.
+The Hall Mountain campsite is getting a new privy, and we need your help!
+On July 19 (rain date July 20) we'll do the site prep which will involve felling some trees and digging to get a flat surface.
+Access involves about 2.5 miles of hiking with 1,700 feet elevation gain.

-We're building new privies at the Chairback Gap and Cloud Pond campsites this summer, and need your help!
-The plan is for the materials to be helicoptered to these sites on one day during the period August 6-11.
-We'll build them after that.
-Access is about 2.5 miles of hiking with ~1,000 feet of elevation gain and a bushwhack.
+We're building new privies at the Baldpate and Hall Mountain campsites this summer, and need your help!
+The plan is for the materials to be helicoptered to these sites on one day in early August; we'll build them after that.
+Access to either campsite involves about 2.5 of miles of hiking with ~1,700 feet of elevation gain.
 Please join us!
 Those of you involved in past projects can attest to the camaraderie, satisfaction, and good fun with these projects!

-We're building new privies at the Chairback Gap and Cloud Pond campsites this summer, and need your help!
-The plan is for the materials to be helicoptered to these sites on one day during the period August 6-11.
-We'll build them after that; this is a back-up build weekend or to tie up any loose ends.
-Access to either of these campsites involves at least a couple of miles of hiking with ~1,000 feet of elevation gain and a bushwhack.
+We're building new privies at the Baldpate and Hall Mountain campsites this summer, and need your help!
+The plan is for the materials to be helicoptered to these sites on one day in early August; we'll build them after that.
+Access to either campsite involves about 2.5 of miles of hiking with ~1,700 feet of elevation gain.
 Please join us!
-Those of you involved in past projects can attest to the camaraderie, satisfaction, and good fun with […]
+Those of you involved in past projects can attest to the camaraderie, satisfaction, and good fun with these projects!